La Ligua River: Water security

 Due to this, water has now been more highly sought.
 Since the environment is semi-arid, “water availability has become the key constraint to agricultural development in La Ligua, and securing supplies is a constant preoccupation for many farmers.”
 Dr Jessica Budds explains the water situation around the La Ligua River.
 “Chile operates a system of private water rights under the 1981 Water Code, in which applicants must apply for water rights to the National Water Directorate (DGA) for groundwater rights.
 DGA records show that the majority were from large and commercial farmers.
 By 1996, so many groundwater rights had been requested that the DGA calculated a basic groundwater balance, and concluded that no more rights should be allocated pending a rigorous groundwater assessment, designed in 1998 and carried out in 2002.
 Since the suspension, regularization became the principal mechanism for acquiring legal groundwater rights.
 However, it has been used mostly by large farmers, and has been widely abused.”

+Mining activity

+Grupo Minero Las Cenizas owns and operates two copper mines, El Sauce and Carmen Margarita, in the Cabildo area.
+On June 13, 2024 these mining operations suffered a tailings-mush spill and in June 2025 Dirección General de Aguas fined the company for the impacts of this in the waters of La Ligua River and in the ravine of Quebrada Chincorro.